Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I strongly suggest investing in the giant sized Space Bags (walmart).
 You suck the air out of the using the vacuum.
 They are great plus they will give you more room.
 I had the same problem with the musty smell.
 Not any more!

 We use the very large Rubbermaid Plastic Totes with a strong plastic bag inside the tote.
 Add the clothing, blankets or winter wear of all sorts, and a couple bars of good smelling hand soap like Tone, and store them for 20 years if you have to.
 When you open them, you only need to shake them out and hang them up or put them on your bed.
-They are clean when you store them, them they will be just as clean and sweet-smelling as they were when you packed them away.

 Be sure to put twist ties on the large plastic bags to keep it all inside...and you can even add wide Scotch tape